Are you fond of good food and traditional cuisine? Discover Sicilian typical dishes with this itinerary through its delicious regional recipes.

 The culture of Sicily has been experiencing increasing international success in recent decades.
 Thousands of tourists every year visit this beautiful island, being fascinated by its culture and the large number of traditions it still preserves.

 Among them, gastronomy certainly represents one of the greatest boasts of this land.
-Typical Sicilian dishes are known everywhere in the world, enjoying an exceptional success that is always increasing.
+Sicilian typical dishes are known everywhere in the world, enjoying an exceptional success that is always increasing.

 It is an appetizing, natural, and fanciful side dish, that represents one of the symbolic specialities of Sicilian gastronomy.
 It contains the history, the diversity, and the complexity of typical herbs and spices of the Mediterranean scrub and it is a pride of local culinary tradition.